Pandademic/i/syntax/ipv4.md

 # IPv4 Packets

-IPv4 packets and IP options are mudictionary.
+IPv4 packets and IP options are mutable.

 ## `ipv4packet`
 The IPv4 packet type.